-- to find out about technical education qualifications and apprenticeships opportunities, as part of a careers programme which provides information on the full range of education and training options available at each transition point; \there must be a minimum of 2 encounters with apprenticeship and technical education providers in each key phase (Y8-9, Y10-11) - to hear from a range of local providers about the opportunities they offer, including technical education and apprenticeships - through options events, assemblies and group discussions and taster events; - to understand how to make applications for the full range of academic and technical courses.
+- to find out about technical education qualifications and apprenticeships opportunities, as part of a careers programme which provides information on the full range of education and training options available at each transition point; there must be a minimum of 2 encounters with apprenticeship and technical education providers in each key phase: KS3 to take place any time during Year 8 or between 1st of September and 28th February during Year 9; KS4 to take place any time during Year 10 or between 1st of September and 28th of February during Year 11. - to hear from a range of local providers about the opportunities they offer, including technical education and apprenticeships - through options events, assemblies and group discussions and taster events; - to understand how to make applications for the full range of academic and technical courses.

-\For pupils of compulsory school age these encounters are mandatory and there will be a minimum of two encounters for pupils during the 'first key phase' (year 8 to 9) and two encounters for pupils during the 'second key phase' (year 10 to 11).
+For pupils of compulsory school age these encounters are mandatory and there will be a minimum of two encounters for pupils during the 'first key phase' (year 8 to 9) and two encounters for pupils during the 'second key phase' (year 10 to 11).